spavunc/simpleLogging/README.md

 # Simple logger

-Welcome to Simple Logger, a Spring Boot plugin that will set up logging in your application with just one annotation! <br />
+Welcome to Simple Logger, a Spring Boot plugin/service that will set up logging in your application with just one annotation! <br />
 For this plugin to work in your project, it requires the following:
 * Java 17 or higher
 * Spring Boot 3.1.4 or higher